teleyinex/teleyinex.github.com/blog/_posts/2015-06-08-translating-pybossa.md

 ## 1. The Translation phase

 The first thing you need to do is to download the template.
-Then, install the required tools (see the [README](https://github.com/PyBossa/app-translations) file for more information), and you will be ready to start translating your project.
+Then, install the required tools (see the [README](https://github.com/PYBOSSA/app-translations) file for more information), and you will be ready to start translating your project.

 Then, all you have to do is get your PO file (it's a text file with the string to get translated from for example English to Spanish).
-Once you have it, you will pass it to [PBS](https://github.com/PyBossa/pbs) -our PyBossa command line tool- that will convert untranslated strings to tasks for your PyBossa project:
+Once you have it, you will pass it to [PBS](https://github.com/PYBOSSA/pbs) -our PYBOSSA command line tool- that will convert untranslated strings to tasks for your PYBOSSA project:

 ```
 pbs add_tasks --task-file=messages.pot --tasks-type=po --redundancy=3
 ```

-This will add the untranslated strings as tasks to your PyBossa project.
+This will add the untranslated strings as tasks to your PYBOSSA project.
 Each string will be shown to 3 different people, so you get
 3 translation for your own project.
 You can increase or reduce it as much as you want.
 It's up to you to decide.

 When all the strings have been translated, you can move to the next phase if you want: the voting phase.